Quantifying the homology of periodic cell complexes: Periodic Cellular Complexes

 where $\beta_\bullet^{a,b}(X_{n,t})$ denotes the persistence Betti number between $X_{n,a}$ and $X_{n,b}$. \end{remark}

 If we approximate $K$ with either $X_n$ or $Y_n$, the inaccuracy of the topology occurs due to boundary conditions.
-When not truncating, the boundary of $Y_n$ introduces irregular cycles only present since $Y_n$ is not locally homeomorphic to $K$ at these points.
+When truncating $K$, irregular cycles appear in $Y_n$ in the outer layers of unit cells.
 When imposing periodic boundary conditions, we instead introduce \textit{toroidal} or \textit{open} cycles which are present in $X_n$ but not present in the lift to $K$.
-Toroidal cycles are analogous to Case~4 of Proposition~\ref{prop:cases}, and appear since the quotient space is embedded in an ambient $d$-dimensional torus.
+Toroidal cycles are related to Case~4 of Lemma~\ref{lem:four-cases}, and are due to the toroidal structure of $\R^l/ \Z^d$.
 After lifting to $K$, we think of such cycles as representing part of an unbounded $k$-dimensional network through $K$ (i.e.,~infinite paths for $k=1$, infinite sheets for $k=2$ and so on).
-For $n$ sufficiently large, toroidal cycles will themselves have translational symmetry in $X_n$, so that a cycle may be fixed by some translations and mapped to distinct copies by other translations.
-This allows us to make a strong statement about the number of translational equivalence classes of toroidal cycles in $X_n$.
+For $n$ sufficiently large, toroidal cycles will themselves have translational symmetry within $X_n$, so that a cycle may be fixed by some translations $t \in T$ and mapped to distinct copies by other translations.
+This allows us to make a strong statement about the basis of toroidal cycles in $X_n$.